organicmaps/organicmaps/tools/python/maps_generator/README.md

 $ cd omim/tools/python/maps_generator
 ```

-1. Install dependencies:
+4. Install dependencies:

 ```sh
 maps_generator$ pip3 install -r requirements_dev.txt
 ```

-1 Make the ini configuration file:
+5. 1 Make the ini configuration file:

 ```sh
 maps_generator$ cp var/etc/map_generator.ini.default var/etc/map_generator.ini
 ```

-5. Edit the ini file:
+6. Edit the ini file:

 ```sh
 maps_generator$ vim var/etc/map_generator.ini
 ```

 Here is a sample ini that will download an OSM PBF file for the Yukon Territories, Canada from [GEOFABRIK](https://www.geofabrik.de/).
 You can replace the *osm.pbf* and *osm.pbf.md5* with other areas instead.
-Note that an entire planet file currently takes 40+hrs on a server with 256GB of RAM.
-Unless you are have a machine this large, it is recommended to use a smaller extract.
+Note that an entire planet file currently takes 40+ hours on a server with 256GB of RAM.
+Unless you have a machine this large, it is recommended to use a smaller extract.

 ```ini
 [Main]